 California Lawyer Attorney of the Year

-California Lawyer magazine selected Nancy G. Krop as a recipient of a 2010 "California Lawyer of the Year" award for obtaining a $78.5 million whistleblower settlement, the second largest settlement in the history of the federal False Claims Act in a case in which the U.S. Department of Justice did not intervene.
+California Lawyer Magazine selected Nancy G. Krop as a recipient of a 2010 "California Lawyer of the Year" award for obtaining a $78.5 million whistleblower settlement, the second largest settlement in the history of the federal False Claims Act in a case in which the U.S. Department of Justice did not intervene.
 The California Lawyer Attorneys of the Year (CLAY) Awards recognize lawyers throughout the state whose legal work made a profound impact the preceding year.
 California Lawyer magazine selected the University of Phoenix case as one of 27 matters for which CLAY awards were given in 2010.

 In 2002, two university recruiters came to Krop claiming that the nation's largest for-profit university had defrauded the Department of Education by obtaining billions in federal student loans and Pell Grants while making improper incentive payments to admissions recruiters based on the number of students they signed.
 Though the Justice Department refused to intervene and the False Claims Act suit was dismissed early, Krop pursued an appeal.
 This time the Justice Department came in with amicus support.
 The Ninth U.S. Circuit Court of Appeals reinstated the suit in 2006.
 In 2007, Krop defeated a petition for review filed in the United States Supreme Court.
 Krop thereafter called in Michael Rubin of Altshuler, Berzon.
 They pulled together a team including partners Robert Nelson and Rachel Geman of Lieff, Cabraser, Heimann & Bernstein and Cliff Palefsky of McGuinn, Hillsman & Palefsky.
 That team defeated another motion to dismiss, took more than 40 depositions, and reviewed millions of pages of documents.
 Throughout the litigation, Krop remained one of the lead counsel.
-The legal team concluded settlement negotiations in December.
+The legal team concluded settlement negotiations in December 2009.

 Education